BlueBrain/Fivox/doc/userGuide/computeVSD.md

 applied to the VSD value s the result of lineraly interpolating the two closest values in the input dye curve file, so the curve is smoother.

+If the _export-point-sprites_ command line option is specified, the resulting information (VSD events) will be written to disk in the form of point sprite files.

 ### Voxelization